I Want to See the Pope!

 new DEI Logo CMYK 2H

 Everyone wants to see the Pope!
-After a successful run of sold-out performances, the legendary operetta I Want to See the Pope! by Theophrastos Sakellaridis is revived at the GNO Alternative Stage, conducted by Nicolas Vassiliou and directed by Natasha Triantafylli, featuring an outstanding cast of opera performers and musicians.
+After a successful run of sold-out performances and a tour that received enthusiastic responses in both Cyprus and Greece, the successful operetta I Want to See the Pope! by Theophrastos Sakellaridis is returning to the GNO Alternative Stage in the SNFCC, from 12 December 2025 to 5 January 2026.
+Conducted by Nicolas Vassiliou and presented from Natasha Triantafylli’s fresh directorial perspective, the production will feature an excellent cast of opera singers and musicians, offering audiences a delightful music theatre experience.

 The work’s style, language, characters, music, and rhythm reveal a captivating stage world where hypocrisy, exaggeration, exhibitionism, and the unquestioned idealization of certain social institutions are sharply satirized.
 The audience witnesses a wedding, the expectations of the newlyweds and their relatives, and a Pope who—although he never appears—remains the unseen protagonist of the show throughout its duration, serving as a reminder of the fact that confusion, mix-ups, and the pitfalls of established values are often inextricable parts of human desire.